 For commentary about the latest construction developments see our

-For more on the methods being used see our
+For more on the methods and machines being used see our

 To enable the pipe jack and cut and cover tunnel works, the diversion or relocation of many essential utility services along Albert, Victoria, Swanson and Wellesley Streets was required.

-This includes stormwater pipes, electricity supply cables, telecommunications cables, gas pipes, sewer pipes and any other service conduit that needs to be safely relocated.
-Utility diversion is a significant body of work which commenced during December 2015.
+This included stormwater pipes, electricity supply cables, telecommunications cables, gas pipes, sewer pipes and any other service conduit that needs to be safely relocated.
+Utility diversion was a significant body of work which commenced during December 2015.
 Pipe jacking and cut & cover tunnel construction began during Quarter 4, 2016.